toniiplaycode/Easy-Learning-Flatform/README.md

 ### About this project:

 #### role account
--  Student: Explore and enroll in courses to enhance skills and knowledge, with the opportunity to apply and become a lecturer.
+-  Student: Explore and enroll in courses to enhance skills and knowledge, get certificates, with the opportunity to apply and become a lecturer.
 -  Instructor: Design and manage courses, monitor student, view to feedback, issue certificates, and oversee revenue performance.
 -  Administrator: Oversee platform operations, manage user roles, configure payment methods.